alabou/NMOS-MatroxOnly/NMOS With H.222.0.md

 ### RTP transport

-Connection Management using IS-05 proceeds in exactly the same manner as for any other stream format carried within RTP.
+Connection Management using IS-05 proceeds in exactly the same manner as for any other Stream format carried within RTP.

 If IS-04 Sender `manifest_href` is not `null`, the SDP transport file at the **/transportfile** endpoint on an IS-05 Sender MUST comply with the same requirements described for the SDP transport file at the IS-04 Sender `manifest_href`.

 A `PATCH` request on the **/staged** endpoint of an IS-05 Receiver can contain an SDP transport file in the `transport_file` attribute.
-The SDP transport file for a H.222.0 stream is expected to comply with RFC 2250 and RFC 3551.
+The SDP transport file for a H.222.0 Stream is expected to comply with RFC 2250 and RFC 3551.
 It need not comply with the additional requirements specified for SDP transport files at Senders.

-If the Receiver is not capable of consuming the stream described by a `PATCH` on the **/staged** endpoint, it SHOULD reject the request.
-If it is unable to assess the stream compatibility because some parameters are not included `PATCH` request, it MAY accept the request and postpone stream compatibility assessment.
+If the Receiver is not capable of consuming the Stream described by a `PATCH` on the **/staged** endpoint, it SHOULD reject the request.
+If it is unable to assess the Stream compatibility because some parameters are not included in the `PATCH` request, it MAY accept the request and postpone Stream compatibility assessment.

 ### Other transports

-Connection Management using IS-05 proceeds in exactly the same manner as for any other stream format carried within other transports.
+Connection Management using IS-05 proceeds in exactly the same manner as for any other Stream format carried within other transports.

 If IS-04 Sender `manifest_href` is not `null`, the SDP transport file at the **/transportfile** endpoint on an IS-05 Sender MUST comply with the same requirements described for the SDP transport file at the IS-04 Sender `manifest_href`.

-If the Receiver is not capable of consuming the stream described by a `PATCH` on the **/staged** endpoint, it SHOULD reject the request.
-If it is unable to assess the stream compatibility because some parameters are not included `PATCH` request, it MAY accept the request and postpone stream compatibility assessment.
+If the Receiver is not capable of consuming the Stream described by a `PATCH` on the **/staged** endpoint, it SHOULD reject the request.
+If it is unable to assess the Stream compatibility because some parameters are not included in the `PATCH` request, it MAY accept the request and postpone Stream compatibility assessment.

 ### Receivers

-A Receiver MAY support the extended [layers maping transport attributes](https://github.com/alabou/NMOS-MatroxOnly/blob/main/TransportAttributes.md#audio_layers_mapping-video_layers_mapping-data_layers_mapping).
+A Receiver MAY support the extended [layers mapping transport attributes](https://github.com/alabou/NMOS-MatroxOnly/blob/main/TransportAttributes.md#audio_layers_mapping-video_layers_mapping-data_layers_mapping).
 This enables a Controller to select among the sub-Streams provided by a Sender, those that are mapped as the layers of a mux Receiver.

 A Controller utilizing the `ext_audio_layers_mapping`, `ext_video_layers_mapping`, `ext_data_layers_mapping` transport attributes MUST remap the Receiver's capabilities to correspond with the mapped Sender's layers.
 It MUST present these remapped capabilities to the User and utilize them in its operations.
 The remapping operation of the Receiver's capabilities MUST exclusively update the `urn:x-matrox:cap:meta:layer` attribute of constraint sets associated with sub-Streams, leaving all other attributes unchanged.
 The remapped Receiver's capabilities MUST add "unconstrained" constraint sets for layers of the Sender that are unused by the Receiver.
-The Constroller MUST also update the mux Receiver's `urn:x-matrox:cap:format:audio_layers`, 'urn:x-matrox:cap:format:video_layers` and `urn:x-matrox:cap:format:data_layers` capabilities to match with the maximum number of layers of the Sender.
+The Controller MUST also update the mux Receiver's `urn:x-matrox:cap:format:audio_layers`, 'urn:x-matrox:cap:format:video_layers` and `urn:x-matrox:cap:format:data_layers` capabilities to match with the maximum number of layers of the Sender.

 > Note: The Receiver's sub-Streams mapping from `ext_audio_layers_mapping`, `ext_video_layers_mapping`, `ext_data_layers_mapping` and the Receiver's remapped constraint sets are based on the unconstrained value of the Sender's `urn:x-matrox:cap:format:audio_layers`, 'urn:x-matrox:cap:format:video_layers` and `urn:x-matrox:cap:format:data_layers` capabilities.

 ### Senders

-A Sender MAY, unless constrained by IS-11, produce any H.222.0 coded stream that is compliant with the associated Flow `urn:x-matrox:audio_layers`, `urn:x-matrox:video_layers` and `urn:x-matrox:data_layers`.
+A Sender MAY, unless constrained by IS-11, produce any H.222.0 coded Stream that is compliant with the associated Flow `urn:x-matrox:audio_layers`, `urn:x-matrox:video_layers` and `urn:x-matrox:data_layers`.

 A Sender MUST populate the Program Map Table (PMT) for each sub-Stream format (audio, video, data) in ascending order of `layer` numbers.
 The PID value assigned to `layer` i for a given sub-Stream format MUST be numerically lower than the PID value assigned to `layer` i+1 for that same format.